karmab/kcli/doc/index.md

  playbook: prout.yml
 ```

-Note that when leveraging ansible this way, an inventory file will be generated on the fly for you and let in */tmp/$PLAN.inv*
+When leveraging ansible this way, an inventory file will be generated on the fly for you and let in */tmp/$PLAN.inv*

 ## Using products